masogit/amb-doc/docs/features/builder.md

 - Set alias
     - Set Alias name to replace the label displayed in the viewer.
 - Filter
     - Specify AQL filter condition when query data.
+Sample: `Name like '%ABC%' or AssetTag like'123ABC%'`

-- Sort fileds
+- Sort fields
     - Adjust display order of fields.

 ### Others

-- Click each link title, AM schema sidebar will address the table directly.
+- Click each link title, AM schema side bar will address the table directly.
 - Export view definition as json file.
 - Share a view with guest users by sending a URL in email.

+> Define **My** view with `CurrentUser` in AQL filter, e.g.: `Portfolio.User=CurrentUser`, then share to guest users.
+They will query their own AM data.

 Video: